santiagovollmar/git-quickguide/readme.md

 	2. Changes are added to the staging index.
 	3. Changes in staging index get commited to the repository.
 Changes which are not in the staging index are ignored.

+To view the current status of these three areas, one can use `git staus`

 ## commit
 * fundamental of git
 * takes snapshot of local files and stores reference to it
 * each commit is being identified with its unique SHA-Hash

+### when to commit
+* each commit should have a single focus on a change/feature

+### good commit messages
+#### do
+* keep the message short (less than 60 characters)
+* explain what the commit does
+#### don't
+* explain why changes are made
+* explain how changes are made
+* use the word 'and'
+	* if 'and' must be used it would have been better to split the changes into two seperate commits

+If it has to be explained why a change has been made, the explanation should be written on a seperate line (under the first line containing the message).

+Further, a style guide for commit messages can be found [here](https://udacity.github.io/git-styleguide/ "udacity's commit message style guide")

 ## repository
 * directory which contains all files of project and git config files